jos-cab/dotfiles/README.md

     The script will:

--   Ask if you want to install critical dependencies (Hyprland, Kitty, Waybar, etc.)
+-   Ask if you want to install required dependencies
--   Offer to install an AUR helper (Paru) if you don’t have one
+-   Check for an AUR helper (Paru or Yay) and use it to install AUR packages
+-   Ask if you want to backup existing configuration files
 -   Create symbolic links from this repo to your `~/.config`
--   Automatically back up any existing config files if you choose to
--   Set up your shell (`zsh`) to source your custom config
+-   Offer to set zsh as your default shell

+All prompts use single-key responses for a smoother experience.

-> ⚠️ Any existing configuration files will be backed up automatically if you choose to.
+> ⚠️ By default, the script will ask if you want to backup existing configuration files.
-> Backups are saved as `<filename>.bak` in the same directory.
+> If you choose to backup, files will be saved as `<filename>.bak` (or `<filename>.bak.1`, `<filename>.bak.2`, etc. if backups already exist) in the same directory.
+> If you choose not to backup, existing files will be removed.
+>
+> The script uses single-key prompts for a smoother experience - just press the corresponding key, no need to press Enter.

 ## Key Features